Maple Eight

-The Maple Eight (Maple-8 or Maple 8) refers to the largest eight Canadian pension funds.
+In Canada, the Maple Eight are the eight largest pension funds.
 The investment approach used by the Maple-8 is known globally as the 'Canadian model', in which they utilize a direct investment approach and internally manage their own assets and portfolios.
-Collectively, the pension funds control approximately CA$2.4 Trillion in AUM and they are heavily influential in Canadian and global investment markets.
+Collectively, as of March 2026, the pension funds control approximately CA$2.7 trillion in assets under management (AUM), and they are heavily influential in Canadian and global investment markets.